tapcartinc/custom-block-templates/Basic Bundling/README.md

 - Line 13 (HTML) should be edited to display your product information
 - Line 24 (HTML) should be edited to display your product information
 - Line 25 (HTML) should be edited to display your product information
-- Line 3-28 (JS) should be updated to reflect your specifc implementation fo the `addToCart` App Action
+- Lines 3-28 (JS) should be updated to reflect your specifc implementation fo the `addToCart` App Action
 - CSS in general should be updated to reflect our brand

 ### 4. Add a custom font